Skip to content

 Cost starts from $70+ (£60+ – €73+)

-We’ve had the best electric shaver at the lowest price available that will perform very well—a rotary-type razor.
-Now, for the foil type, the Braun Series 5 is the most suitable recommendation you may wish to consider.
+We’ve had the best electric shaver at the lowest price available, and it will perform very well—a rotary-type razor.
+Now, for the foil type, the Braun Series 5 is my most suitable recommendation you may wish to consider.

 Braun series 5 unboxed